koraytugay/koraytugay.github.io/content/literature/how-to-talk.md

 ### Things to Try
 - Try making a list of things your child asks for.
 For example when your child is having a tantrum in a store, instead of trying to explain everything, take out a pencil and a notebook and add the items to their wish list.
 It does not mean you will buy those items, it shows you care, and you might as well on a special occassion or if you find appropriate.
 - Give a pencil and a notebook to your child, ask them to draw how furious, how mad they are.
 Acknowledge their feelings as you watch they draw.
+- Do not just grant their wishes in fantasy by saying things, take imaginary actions.
+One time, one of my sons were having a tantrum wanting green socks.
+There were no green socks at home, and he had gray socks on his feet.
+I said, <em>OK, let me make them green for you!</em> and started painting them with my imaginary brush!
+You know what?
+It worked!
+He was so happy he had imaginary green socks.
+I understood what he wanted, and did my best to bring it to life, and it was enough for him!

 ### Exercises
 <table>